simpeg/simpeg/docs/content/user-guide/how-to-guide/choosing-solvers.rst

 .. note::

-   When sharing your notebook or script with a colleague, keep in mind that your code might not work if ``Pardiso`` is not available in their system.
+   When sharing this code with a colleague, keep in mind that it might not work if MUMPS is not available in their system.

    For such scenarios, we recommend using the :func:`simpeg.utils.get_default_solver` function, that will always return a suitable solver for the current system.

 Ultimately, choosing the best solver is a mixture of the problem you are solving and your current system.
 Experiment with different solvers yourself to choose the best.